 When you take all this into account the number of STCs you’re eligible for is dependent on how big your system is, but also where you live and when you have your solar power system installed.

-Greg simply has to multiply these values all together and he’ll have the number of STCs available to him, in this case 82.
+Greg simply has to multiply these values all together, round down, and he’ll have the number of STCs available to him, in this case 72.

 Once you have your number of STCs, you can multiply that by the dollar value STCs are being traded at that moment in time to get your estimated discount amount.
 You can check the current market value of STCs on various trading platforms like Demand Manager.

-This dollar amount will be the estimated discount you’ll get on installation day.
+This dollar amount will be the estimated STC rebate you’ll get on installation day.
 Go you!

 Remember, the number of STCs awarded decreases each year till 2030.
 The longer you wait the fewer STCs you’ll receive and the lower your discount at installation.
 Use the example below as a reference to get a better idea of the trend and how it will affect the final price of your system.